Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The 6 Reasons Your Dog Follows You Everywhere

 Dogs are descendants of wolves and are, therefore, used to living in groups.
-Their life in your family is organized like in a pack, following a particular hierarchy: they normally occupy the last position of the pack, and the head of the family takes the place of dominant alpha.
+Their life in your family is organized like in a pack, following a particular hierarchy: they normally occupy the last position of the pack, and the head of the family takes the place of the dominant alpha.
 It is the latter who leads the group and ensures its survival.

 EngAm Bulldog in Forest

-Image Credit: Rodolfo Sanches Carvalho, Unsplash
+Image By: Rodolfo Sanches Carvalho, Unsplash

-3. He Is Still A Puppy
+3. They Are Still a Puppy

 Puppies tend to follow their new owner everywhere.
 This behavior is called imprinting.
 According to expert ethologist Konrad Lorenz, imprinting occurs when a bird attaches itself to the first thing it sees when it hatches.
 This is why baby geese followed him everywhere if he was the first “object” they saw when they were born.

 The same behavior can be applied to puppies, although you probably won’t be the first thing they see after birth.
-However, the younger your puppy, the more likely he will imprint on you and follow you like your shadow.
+However, the younger your puppy, the more likely they will imprint on you and follow you like your shadow.

-4. He Is A Real Velcro Dog
+4. They Are a Real Velcro Dog

 Some breeds, especially those that have been bred for centuries to work with people, are more likely to stick by your side all the time.
 Here is a short list of purebred dogs known to be just like Velcro: